 The CIA (Certified Internal Auditor), CMA (Certified Management Accountant), and EA (IRS Enrolled Agent) examinations are relatively new certification programs compared to the CPA.
-The CMA exam was first administered in 1972 and the first CIA exam in 1974.
-The EA exam dates back to 1959.
-Why were these certification programs begun?
-Generally, the requirements of the CPA designation instituted by the boards of accountancy (especially the necessity for public accounting experience) led to the development of the CIA and CMA programs.
-The EA certification was created for persons specializing in tax.
+The CMA Exam was first administered in 1972 and the first CIA Exam in 1974.
+The EA Exam dates back to 1959.

 The primary purpose of professional exams is to measure the technical competence of candidates.
 Competence includes technical knowledge, the ability to apply such knowledge with good judgment, comprehension of professional responsibility, and ethical considerations.
 Additionally, the nature of these examinations (low pass rate, broad and rigorous coverage, etc.) has several important effects.

 Certification is important to professional accountants because it provides

 These reasons hold particularly true in the accounting field due to wide recognition of the CPA designation.
 Accountants and accounting students are often asked if they are CPAs when people learn they are accountants.
 Additionally, one or more designations is often required to obtain employment in the accounting field.
 Thus, there is considerable pressure for accountants to become certified.

 Obtaining multiple certifications is important for the same reasons as initial certification.
 Accounting students and recent graduates should look ahead and obtain multiple certifications to broaden their career opportunities.
 The table of selected CIA, CMA, EA, and CPA examination data below provides an overview of these accounting examinations.

 2 Institute of Management Accountants’ 2016 Salary Survey

 3 The Institute of Internal Auditors 2012 Internal Audit Compensation Study